weisshillscomma/rivet-reading-progress-bar/README.md

 # rivet-reading-progress-bar

-Applying this class to an element will add a progress bar showing reading progress (how much is left to scroll).
+Applying the class `rvt-reading-progress` to an element will add a progress bar showing reading progress (how much is left to scroll).

 ```
 <!-- When the target element is in relation to the the scrolling of the full window. -->